StanLisov/StanLisov/README.md

+HARD SKILLS:
-Hellow!
-I have experience in installing, configuring and maintaining equipment such as:
+Experienced in installing, configuring and maintaining equipment such as:
 - Smart boards;
 - Printers;
 - MFPS;